 - Escaping from everyday stresses such as work and family life

-While some of the reasons can be traced to mental disorders, others are motives evolve out of a desire to escape a present situation.
-Physically, addiction causes the same chemical dependencies in the brain regardless of why drugs or alcohol was consumed in the first place.
+While some of the reasons can be traced to mental disorders, others are motives evolved out of a desire to escape a present situation.
+Physically, addiction causes the same chemical dependencies in the brain regardless of why drugs or alcohol were consumed in the first place.

-While treating the physical body addicted to drugs or alcohol through detoxification is the same, treating patients mental requires an individualized approach.
+While treating the physical body addicted to drugs or alcohol through detoxification is the same, treating the psychological side of patients requires an individualized approach.
 Additionally, if a patient has a mental illness, this requires a completely different professional treatment program than those who have become addicted through recreational use.
 This is known as “co-occurring disorder” or “dual diagnosis” treatment.

-Addiction and relapse cycles can increase the chance of patients, who may originally have become addicted through recreational, developing clinical mental health disorders.
+Addiction and relapse cycles can increase the chance of patients developing clinical mental health disorders, even if they originally became addicted just through recreational use.
 Professional addiction treatment centers specializing in dual diagnosis provide solutions with higher success rates than those that treat only the physical dependency.